SandeshChinchole/recipes/README.md

 Details:

 1. Utilized Responsive Web design approach to preserve UI integrity across devices of variable screen sizes.
-2. Developed application using React functional components with modern Hooks APIs.
+2. Developed webpage using React functional components with modern Hooks APIs.
-3. Employed ES6+ features while creating the application.
+3. Employed ES6+ features while creating the webpage.
-4. Designed the application UI using the Material UI library.
+4. Designed the webpage UI using the Material UI library.
-5. Consumed drinks.json file to display data within the application.
+5. Consumed drinks.json file to display data within the webpage.

 ## To run this project